CH-Vinay01/Swiggy-Add-to-cart-Test-Automator/README.md

 ---

-## ⚙️ Automation Steps Executed
+## Automation Steps Executed

-The automation flow strictly follows the steps required by the assignment brief, ensuring a complete and valid test case execution.
+The automation flow strictly follows the steps required by the assignment brief, ensuring a complete and valid test case execution sequence.

 <Steps>
 ### 1. User Login (Manual OTP Entry)